-General Educational Development (GED) Certificate of High School Equivalency admission standards that were in effect at that time.
+An applicant who has not completed the high school curriculum may be admitted if he/she has successfully completed the General Educational Development (GED) Test.
+Applicants who were scheduled to graduate from high school during or before the 1995 spring semester will be admitted to the University based upon the admission standards that were in effect at that time.
 Applicants whose high school graduation date came after the 1995 spring semester will be admitted to the University based upon the current admission standards.
 Applicants who are 21 years of age (adult learner) with a GED should refer to the "Adult Learner" section.